emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. They have movies, shows and anime. ✔️
 1. Has watch lists and history, and you can login to sync them across devices. ✔️
 1. Has good sorting and collections. ✔️
 1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
 1. Site looks good + works well on mobile. ✔️
 1. Site does have a custom version of vidstack player. ✔️

+Community Favorites: 🌟

+***
+## 1Shows
+### Score: 24/26
+1. Streams load very fast. ✔️
+1. The content is in 1080p, and can be lowered and most servers. ✔️
+1. Finds streams quickly, including older content. ✔️
+1. 25+ servers (on rg), picks fastest, and they do auto-switch when one fails. ✔️
+1. Site does have episode auto-next. ✔️
+1. Sites UI is good, feels modern, has a lot of nice touches. ✔️
+1. Players have built in subtitles for most content. ✔️
+1. Has movies, shows, anime. ✔️
+1. Site has watch lists + continue watching, and you can login to sync them across devices. ✔️
+1. Decent sorting options and has built in AI recommendation tool. ✔️
+1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
+1. Site looks good + works well on mobile. ✔️
+1. Site does have a custom version of vidstack player. ✔️